aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-domesticated-animals/the-earth-is-our-temple-and-we-are-its-priests-sanctifying-pleasure-through-blessing.html.md

 <body>
 Title: ברכות | Bringing blessing to all life on Earth, a d'var tefilah on making blessings over foods by Rabbi David Seidenberg (neohasid.org)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=12613">http://opensiddur.org/?p=12613</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=12613">http://opensiddur.org/?p=12613</a>
 <p />
 <hr />